mseidel819/edelweiss_test/README.md

-# React + Vite
+# Things to consider:

-#Things to consider:
+- Error handling (404)

-- Error handling
+  - how will se handle missing, titles, authors and images?
-  -- how will se handle missing, titles, authors and images?
+  - how do we want to account for different image sizes?
-  -- how do we want to account for different image sizes?
+  - repeated data in the api

 ## Project setup

 ```
-yarn install
+npm install
 ```

 ### Compiles and hot-reloads for development

 ```
-yarn dev
+npm run dev
 ```